juanca/blog/articles/react-component-architecture.md

 }
 ```

-For the purpose of the requirements, this is a complete solution.
 This `HigherOrderComponent` is a factory which takes any kind of component and returns a different component.
 The outputted component has the sole responsibility of remembering some value via `onChange` and `value` properties.
 The component stores the input value in `this.state.value` and uses it to populate the value property of the input.